Skip to main content

 </html>

-You also need to activate the integration of your choice (GA4, Mixpanel...) when configuring your feature experiment.
-The relevant data (experiment ID, experiment Name, variation ID, variation Name) will then be automatically sent to the third party platform by the Kameleoon JavaScript engine.
+You also need to activate your chosen integration (for example, Google Analytics 4, Mixpanel, etc) when configuring your feature experiment.
+The relevant data (such as experiment ID, experiment name, variation ID, variation name) will be automatically sent to the third party platform by the Kameleoon JavaScript engine.